 - optimize those tags and descriptions to increase your visibility in designer search

 1. How to add tags and a description

 When adding a design to your portfolio, you'll be prompted to edit the design details.
 This is where you can crop the design's thumbnail, improve the title and—most importantly—add tags and a description to boost your discoverability on 99designs.

 Once you're satisfied with the details you've included, simply hit save and your design will appear in your portfolio.
 You can edit it at any time by clicking on the design in your portfolio and selecting the "Edit design" button.

-A good description explains your thought process and how you have solved a design problem.
+A good design description explains your thought process and how you have solved a design problem.
 It also provides potential clients with context and helps them connect with your design.

 Pro tips for writing a great design description: